The Simple View of Dust and Morning Light: A Quick Look at Nature

 Air Moves and Us

-The way bits move grows with people around, making air moves change the natural flow.
-These floating bits are like motion finders, showing us:
+How bits move grows with people around, making air flows change.
+These floating bits show:

 - How air moves